top of page

 artist Leah Svendsen

-Leah J Svendsen
+Leah Svendsen

 Born and raised in Joseph, Oregon, Leah remembers being 9 years old when drawing became more than lines on paper.
 A Bachelor of Arts degree with a concentration in Painting from Lewis and Clark College in Portland expanded her artistic horizons.